The Workload-Router-Pool Architecture for LLM Inference Optimization: A Vision Paper from the vLLM Semantic Router

 \begin{frisk} SafetyL1 already produces continuous confidence scores; computing the EMA is trivial.
 The threat model is grounded in Crescendo attacks~\cite{crescendo2024}, which achieve 29--61\% higher jailbreak rates than single-turn methods by gradually escalating across benign-looking turns.
 Recent proxy-level defenses validate the cumulative-scoring approach: a peak$+$accumulation formula combining single-turn peak risk, persistence ratio, and category diversity achieves 90.8\% recall at 1.20\% false-positive rate on 10,654 multi-turn conversations~\cite{peakaccum2026}; DeepContext uses recurrent networks to track temporal intent drift with sub-20\,ms overhead and 0.84~F1~\cite{deepcontext2026}.
+The cut-and-regenerate mechanism is grounded in Search-R2~\cite{searchr2_2026}, which proves that surgical intervention outperforms trajectory-level rejection on search-integrated reasoning tasks; the safety analog replaces the ``is the answer correct?'' discriminator with the cumulative risk score---structurally identical.
 The research question is threshold calibration: too aggressive triggers false positives on legitimate multi-turn conversations that happen to touch sensitive topics; too lenient misses real attacks.
 Validation on multi-turn adversarial benchmarks (e.g., the 7,152-prompt MultiBreak dataset) is the natural evaluation path.
-The graduated response (escalate model $\to$ reduce temperature $\to$ flag session) provides defense-in-depth rather than a binary block.
+The graduated response (escalate model $\to$ reduce temperature $\to$ cut-and-regenerate $\to$ flag session) provides defense-in-depth rather than a binary block.
 The per-caller extension adds a fleet-wide dimension: the calibration question becomes whether the cross-agent EMA decay rate should differ from the within-session decay rate (likely yes---cross-agent escalation is slower but more deliberate). \end{frisk} \end{opportunity}

 \begin{opportunity}[Failure-class-aware routing from router outcome memory] ErrorAtlas~\cite{erroratlas2026} shows that each LLM has a unique ``failure signature''---recurring error patterns that vary by model and domain---across 83~models and 35~datasets.
 An oracle selector that always picks the best model outperforms the single best model, yet production routers capture only $\sim$89\% of oracle utility~\cite{llmrouterbench2026}.
 The gap comes from failure modes the router does not track: wrong tool selection (35\% of tool-call failures~\cite{agenticfaults2026}), incorrect parameters (25--68\%), retry loops where weaker models degenerate into repetitive re-invocations (baseline recovery rate 32.76\% vs.\ 89.68\% with targeted intervention~\cite{paladin2025}), and mid-session model-switch degradation ($\pm$4--13\,pp performance swing when the suffix model continues a foreign prefix~\cite{handoffdrift2026}).